sebastianspicker/phyphox-arduino-classroom-kit/README.md

 A working tree for phyphox-arduino-classroom-kit with an evolving implementation history.

 ## Overview
-phyphox-arduino-classroom-kit tracks the practical state of the current maintenance pass.
+phyphox-arduino-classroom-kit keeps setup, verification, and known limitations in one place.

 ## Status
-Working state: bootstrap.
+Lifecycle stage: core-build-out.
+Earlier setup detail now lives in maintained guidance.

 ## Development
 - Aligned local and CI checks for the main flow.

 ## Usage
-- Rewrote the phyphox explanation around the maintained behavior.
+- Merged scattered files guidance into the docs.

+- Earlier scratch detail is now represented in maintained sections.

-## Roadmap
+## Current Focus
 Use the next review to check behavior before adding surface area.